douglaz/cyberkrill/README.md

 ## Architecture

-CyberKrill is structured as a Rust workspace with multiple crates:
+cyberkrill is structured as a Rust workspace with multiple crates:

 ### cyberkrill (CLI Application)
 - **`cyberkrill/src/main.rs`** - CLI interface with argument parsing and command dispatching